ValveSoftware/Proton/README.md

 https://github.com/simons-public

 Chris is the creator of the original Protonfixes project.
-The portions of Protonfixes I've imported are what allow customizations to be made to prefixes for various proton games. without proton fixes many games would still be broken and/or require manual prefix modification.
+The portions of Protonfixes I've imported are what allow customizations to be made to prefixes for various Proton games. without Proton fixes many games would still be broken and/or require manual prefix modification.
 Huge thanks to Chris.

 ### Sporif (Amine Hassane)